 Attorney & Shareholder

-Our El Paso tax attorneys strive to resolve client tax problems to maximize tax savings in the most practical and efficient manner.
+Our Texas and New Mexico tax attorneys strive to resolve client tax problems to maximize tax savings in the most practical and efficient manner.
 We endeavor to ensure that the facts of each tax assignment are fully understood, that the tax objectives are clearly defined and addressed, and that the client is kept informed of the progress of our work.

 We are regularly involved in defending taxpayers during all phases of a tax controversy – from the audit or examination of a federal tax return or state tax report to administrative appeals and court proceedings.
 We believe we have developed a reputation with the Internal Revenue Service for representing our clients in a diligent, thorough and conscientious manner.
 While our tax attorneys zealously promote our clients’ interests, we are nonetheless receptive to advantageous settlement opportunities at all stages of a tax controversy.